Social Links via JavaScript

 A disagreement or difference between peers who have equal power

-Conflict is a normal part of child development, including occasionally being mean or rude.
-Children can do unkind things to others and have no intention to hurt them or get any pleasure from hurting them.
+Conflict is a normal part of child development, including the occasional display of mean or rude behaviour.
+Children can do unkind things to others without intending to hurt them or derive any pleasure from doing so.
 Conflict can happen between peers who socialize together and have equal power (size, age, social status).
-They are equally upset by the conflict and are interested in working toward a restorative resolution, in some cases with adult support.
+They are equally upset by the conflict and are interested in working toward a restorative resolution, in some cases with the support of an adult.

 Conflict would be considered bullying if a student continued an intentional campaign of blame against another.
 This could include several actions such as name-calling, taunting, or excluding.